demisto/content-docs/docs/howtos/integrations/packs-format.md

 title: Content Packs Structure
 ---

-For better seperation between Content artifacts from different use cases and Partners we use a directory structure called `Content Packs`.
+For better separation between Content artifacts from different use cases and Partners we use a directory structure called `Content Packs`.
 Each `Content Pack` behaves like a mini content repo.
-It will contain all relevant content items within it's directory.
+It contains all relevant content items within its directory.

 For instance a pack for CortexXDR will look as can be seen in the Content Repository [Packs/CortexXDR](https://github.com/demisto/content/tree/master/Packs/CortexXDR).